Arend J. Poelarends, Ph.D.

 - PHYS 367 - Introduction to Stellar and Galactic Astrophysics

-Dr. Poelarends research focuses on the evolution of stars, specifically those between 8 and 10 times as massive as the sun, i.e. the transition zone between stars that evolve into a white dwarf and stars that explode as a supernova and form a neutron star.
-He is particularly interested in the later stages of their evolution, and uses computational modeling to study their pre-supernova evolution and chemical makeup.
-These stars could possibly be the birthplace of a significant fraction of the chemical elements in our galaxy (r-process elements), of which we don’t know their origin of yet.
+Dr. Poelarends research focuses on the evolution of stars, specifically those between eight to ten times as massive as the sun, i.e. the transition zone between stars that evolve into a white dwarf and stars that explode as a supernova and form a neutron star.
+He is particularly interested in the later stages of their evolution and uses computational modeling to study their pre-supernova evolution and chemical makeup.
+These stars could possibly be the birthplace of a significant fraction of the chemical elements in our galaxy (r-process elements), the origin of which we don’t yet know.

 The last area of interest is the intersection of science and faith.
 Dr. Poelarends is particularly interested in the role of worldview stories, and how these shape our identity, our view of God and this reality, and our ethics.

 N. Langer, A. J. van Marle, A. J. T. Poelarends, and S. C. Yoon.
-“Massive Stars as Progenitors of Supernovae and GRBs.”
-In A. Vallenari, R. Tantalo, L. Portinari, & A. Moretti, editor, From Stars to Galaxies: Building the Pieces to Build Up the Universe, volume 374 of Astronomical Society of the Pacific Conference Series, pages 61, Dec.
-2007.
+"Massive Stars as Progenitors of Supernovae and GRBs", From Stars to Galaxies: Building the Pieces to Build Up the Universe